 Led by a small team, this exciting project responds to the community’s demand for a regional gallery.
 This is our opportunity to help achieve something truly valuable for our region and beyond.

 The Southern Highlands is home to many artists, yet the Wingecarribee Shire is one of the few shires of its size and population without a dedicated regional gallery.
 This bold project embraces a sustainable adaptive reuse of a historically significant Dairy located on the National Trust’s Retford Park Estate.
 This historical landmark will be transformed into a state-of-the-art gallery space with an adjoining café led operated by local business.

 Ngunungulla will be a treasured cultural destination for people of all ages to exchange ideas and experience an exciting creative program, capturing the vibrancy of the region, the local community and the hearts of our visitors.

-A grant of $2,490,000 has been contributed by the NSW State Government through the Regional Cultural Fund towards capital expenditure.
-Wingecarribee Shire Council has also pledged a grant for a substantial portion of the annual operating costs of the regional gallery.
-This campaign seeks to raise the remaining funds required for the construction phase of the project.
+The NSW State Government awarded the project an infrastructure grant of $2,490,000 through the Regional Cultural Fund and Wingecarribee Shire Council has additionally pledged a grant for a substantial portion of the annual operating costs.